 - 1/2 tablespoon olive oil

-Add shanks to the pot in a single layer and cook for about 5 minutes until the bottom is nicely browned.
-Flip and repeat with the other side for about 4 minutes.
-Transfer the shanks to a large bowl.
+- Brown Lamb: Add olive oil and butter to large pot (Note 5) over medium heat, stirring until butter is melted, less than a minute.
+Add shanks to pot in single layer and cook for about 5 minutes until bottom side is nicely browned.
+Flip and repeat with other side for about 4 minutes.
+Transfer only shanks to large bowl, leaving fat in pot.

-Carefully add red wine, and loosen any brown bits stuck to the bottom of the pot.
-Add water, crushed tomatoes with liquid, peas, and cocoa powder, stirring them in.
+- Add Aromatics: Add carrots, celery, onions, and garlic to same pot.
+Stirring occasionally, cook until softened, a few minutes.
+Carefully add red wine, and loosen any brown bits stuck to bottom of pot.
+Add water, crushed tomatoes, peas, and cocoa powder, stirring together for a minute.

 |Total Fat 29g||45%|